 For any info at any time, call the hotline: National Information Center at 1-800-424-LEAD.
 They will have the most current list of accredited labs and removal contractors.

-- How to find a lab for testing.
+- Download this document on how to find a lab for testing.

 - The EPA’s search page for lead removal companies in the USA.

 These are just the pages I selected as central to the issue: they have lots of good links to follow.

 Is there anything you think we should have mentioned?
 Do you have a question?
 Please use the comment form below.
 Good luck.

 News, 2021: The number of young children with lead poisoning may be about to more than double